Structure and Stability of the 1-Dimensional Mapper: Background

-Dey et al. \cite{Dey13} related the 1-dimensional homology of the Reeb graph to the 1-dimensional vertical homology of the function: \begin{prop}[\cite{Dey13}] For any Morse-type function $f:X\rightarrow\R$, there is an isomorphism $\Phi:H^{\uparrow f}_1(X)\rightarrow H_1(\Reeb_f(X))$ such that the thickness of each class in $H^{\uparrow f}_1(X)$ is preserved by $\Phi$. \end{prop} This connection can be rephrased in terms of the extended persistence of~$f$ and of its quotient map~$\tilde f$, following the intuition that the 1-dimensional persistence diagram of~$\tilde f$ is a subset of the one of~$f$, and that the missing points correspond either to the inessential or horizontal 1-dimensional homology generators, or to the homology generators in dimension 2 and above: \begin{thm} Let $X$ be a topological space and $f:X\rightarrow\R$ a function of Morse type.
-Then, $\Dg(\tilde{f})\subseteq \Dg(f)$.
-Furthermore: \end{thm} We provide a proof for completeness, as we have not seen this result stated formally in the literature.
-The proof is simpler when $\pi$ admits continuous sections, i.e. when there exist continuous maps $\sigma:\Reeb_f(X)\rightarrow X$ such that $\pi\circ\sigma=\text{id}_{\Reeb_f(X)}$.
+The proof of Lemma~\ref{lem:ZZ0} is simpler when $\pi$ admits {\em continuous sections}, i.e. when there exist continuous maps $\sigma:\Reeb_f(X)\rightarrow X$ such that $\pi\circ\sigma=\text{id}_{\Reeb_f(X)}$.
 Below we give the proof under this hypothesis, deferring the general case of Morse-type functions to Appendix~\ref{sec:proof_pdreeb}.
 The hypothesis holds for instance when $X$ is a compact smooth manifold and $f$ is a Morse function, or when $X$ is a simplicial complex and $f$ is piecewise-linear.